National Bahá’í Review/Issue 71/Text

 Commentary on five-year plan

 The bugle note of alert has been sounded.
-We now know that the next global enterprise will span five years—a period shorter than that of any of the four prior teaching plans adopted since 1937: the first two lasted for seven years each, 1937-1944, 1946-1953; the third for ten years, 1953- 1963; the fourth for nine years, 1964-1973.
+We now know that the next global enterprise will span five years—a period shorter than that of any of the four prior teaching plans adopted since 1937: the first two lasted for seven years each, 1937-1944, 1946-1953; the third for ten years, 1953-1963; the fourth for nine years, 1964-1973.

-In its letter of 30 November 1973, The Universal House of Justice has called upon each National Spiritual Assembly to give consideration at this early ‘date to the advisability of holding one or more conferences in conjunction with its Convention or soon after.
-The Supreme Institution believes that such conferences “would greatly assist in acquainting the friends with the nature and aims of the plan and in enlisting their enthusiasm and resolution to achieve it.”
+In its letter of 30 November 1973, The Universal House of Justice has called upon each National Spiritual Assembly to give consideration at this early date to the advisability of holding one or more conferences in conjunction with its Convention or soon after.
+The Supreme Institution believes that such conferences "would greatly assist in acquainting the friends with the nature and aims of the plan and in enlisting their enthusiasm and resolution to achieve it."
 Moreover, the House of Justice has urged each National Assembly to arrange for a meeting with the Continental Counsellors in its zone at which the plan can be considered and thorough consultation held on the manner in which it will be launched in its community.

-Assembly in calling a conference, which will be held in St. Louis between August 29 and September 1, 1974, and the agreement it reached with the Continental Counsellors in scheduling joint consultations on the plan fortuitously anticipated the instructions of The Universal House of Justice.
-The friends may, therefore, rest assured that no time will be lost in bringing to them through the National Convention, through the St. Louis conference and other means the full implications of the eagerly awaited plan which, no doubt, will mark another glorious chapter in the unfoldment of God’s design for the redemption of mankind.
+Without any hint of the decisions being made at the World Centre, the National Spiritual Assembly decided in September to hold a national conference some time after Ridván for the specific purpose of launching the next plan in the American Bahá’í community.
+Announcement of the location of the conference was made in the November issue of The American Bahá’í.
+At a meeting in October, both the Continental Board of Counsellors and the National Spiritual Assembly agreed to meet soon after their receipt of the outline of goals of the plan to consult on the best means by which it should be implemented, and the actual dates for such meetings were scheduled.
+Thus, the action of the National Spiritual Assembly in calling a conference, which will be held in St. Louis between August 29 and September 1, 1974, and the agreement it reached with the Continental Counsellors in scheduling joint consultations on the plan fortuitously anticipated the instructions of The Universal House of Justice.
+The friends may, therefore, rest assured that no time will be lost in bringing to them through the National Convention, through the St. Louis conference and other means the full implications of the eagerly awaited plan which, no doubt, will mark another glorious chapter in the unfoldment of God's design for the redemption of mankind.

-In a sense the letter from The Universal House of Justice is a re minder that this year of respite has been a time of preparation for another large world undertaking.
+In a sense the letter from The Universal House of Justice is a reminder that this year of respite has been a time of preparation for another large world undertaking.
 The best preparation for the plan to come will be the accomplishment of the tasks set before us during this interim year.
-For, whatever the aims of the five—year plan might be, there will continue to be the fundamental need for all of us to study more and more the Teachings of Bahá’u’lláh, to conduct our lives in accordance with His standards, to teach His Cause, to build His institutions———the only hope of a sorestricken world——and to give to the funds of His Faith.
-The four objectives outlined in the National Spiritual Assembly’s message of 28 June 1973 to the American believers are a measure toward the fulfillment of these needs.
-To the extent to which the individual believers and Local Assemblies succeed with these objectives, they will be prepared to carry forward the aims of the five-year enterprise to be announced at Riḍván 1974.
+For, whatever the aims of the five-year plan might be, there will continue to be the fundamental need for all of us to study more and more the Teachings of Bahá’u’lláh, to conduct our lives in accordance with His standards, to teach His Cause, to build His institutions—the only hope of a sore-stricken world and to give to the funds of His Faith.

-NATIONAL SPIRITUAL ASSEMBLY or THE BAHA’I’s or THE UNITED STATES
+NATIONAL SPIRITUAL ASSEMBLY OF THE BAHÁ’ÍS OF THE UNITED STATES

-Standards for Bahá’í’ publishing (Continued from page two)
+(Continued from page two)

-Bahá’í’ publishers may not publish any work about the Faith until it has been approved by the National Spiritual Assembly of the country where it is to be published.
+Bahá’í publishers may not publish any work about the Faith until it has been approved by the National Spiritual Assembly of the country where it is to be published.

-Approval of a work imposes no obligation upon any Bahá’í' publisher to publish it.
+Approval of a work imposes no obligation upon any Bahá’í publisher to publish it.

 Whatever "house styles" Publishing Trusts and other Bahá’í publishers may adopt, transliteration of Oriental terms into languages using the Roman alphabet must at present be according to the system chosen by the Guardian and described in volumes of The Bahá’í World.